 The Flipgrid Shorts Camera is packed with possibilities.
 Check out some of the new features and get started creating!
-This ...
+Mike ...

 Integrating video projects into the classroom can be as simple or complex as you want.
 Cell phone cameras can shoot high quality video and the webcam and microphone on laptops and Chromebooks will record video quickly and easily.

 Video projects equal instant engagement.
 Students love to bring their own video project ideas to life.
 And when they get to share their video projects with their peers, the interest skyrockets.
 That power has huge potential to be harnessed for educational gain.

 But you don’t even need to use a video camera to create video projects!
 Lots of great, free web tools and apps let you create flashy video with text, images and existing video.
 Many apps are built to create fun videos that can demonstrate learning.

 We have collected over 20 video project ideas for you and your students.
 So just grab a phone, digital camera or tablet and your students are on their way!

 10 Video project ideas for (almost any class):

 Everyone has a story, and when we share our own experiences, they can be a motivating factor for others -- and help us reflect on our lives and choices.
 Narratives can be about students themselves, a fictional character or historical person.
 A few easy ways to record these include:

 - a simple smartphone recording uploaded to the Google Drive mobile app

 - add a video to a slide in a shared Google Slides presentation using the Alice Keeler Webcam Record extension for Google Chrome